 I am wondering what the most efficient material for insulation would be that I could simply buy off the shelf.

 My wife suggests that you purchase some inexpensive cotton-polyester pillows, there are quite cheap.
 You will probably want to put a pillowcase on them to help keep them clean.
 You will need 3 to 5 pillows depending on the size of your wonder box.

 Here is a third question.

 This is a hard question, so I went to the best source I know for an answer.
-I talked to the FreezeDryGuy who I have known for 40 years and has always been honest and straightforward with me.
-He says that they currently are carrying a line of food that he believes is GMO free.
-In addition I would suggest that you consider buying Mountain House foods, while they are not GMO free they are good quality and try to avoid Chinese products.
-They are about the oldest of the long term food storage companies and have a great track record for their foods standing the test of time.
+I talked to the FreezeDryGuy who I have known for 40 years and who has always been honest and straightforward with me.
+He says that they currently are carrying a line of food that he believes is GMO-free.
+In addition, I would suggest that you consider buying Mountain House foods, while they are not GMO-free they are good quality, and try to avoid Chinese products.
+They are about the oldest of the long-term food storage companies and have a great track record for their foods standing the test of time.
 I have eaten their food that was over 40 years old and it was still good.
-Most freeze dried foods will be high in sodium, but I don not consider this a problem, since you may have less salt in your overall diet.
+Most freeze-dried foods will be high in sodium, but I do not consider this a problem, since you may have less salt in your overall diet.
 FreezeDryGuy carries both lines of food.

 Everyone has questions, especially beginning preppers and I believe that the only stupid question is the one you don’t ask. so send in your questions and I will try and answer them for you.